What Is Undercut in Welding?

 Undercut often starts with settings that push the arc or puddle out of balance.
 If you run excessive current, you melt the base metal faster than you can fill the edge, and the groove stays open.

-Set the machine so the arc sounds even, wets out evenly, and deposits enough filler to support both sides.
-When you control these settings, you protect the joint, reduce rework, and weld with more freedom and confidence.
+Set the machine so the arc sounds even, wets out smoothly, and deposits enough filler to support both sides.
+When you control these settings, you protect the joint, reduce rework, and weld with more confidence.

 Joint Prep Mistakes That Lead to Undercut

-Good settings can still leave you with undercut if the joint itself is wrong.
-When you leave excessive gaps or poor joint alignment, molten filler metal can’t bridge the root cleanly, so the edge gets gouged instead of fused.
+Good settings can still leave undercut if the joint fit-up is wrong.
+When you leave excessive gaps or poor joint alignment, molten filler metal may fail to bridge the root cleanly.

-Steep bevel angles can force the arc to melt the base metal faster than you can deposit filler, which deepens the toe and invites undercut.
+Steep bevel angles can force the arc to melt the base metal faster than you can deposit filler.
+That deepens the toe and raises undercut risk.

-Choose joint designs that match the material and access you have, and keep fit-up tight enough to support controlled heat input.
-Remember, good prep is essential for achieving quality welds across all thicknesses.
+Choose joint designs that match the material and access you have.
+Keep fit-up tight enough to support controlled heat input.

 How to Spot Undercut Early